indrora/u2f-garden/content/keys/yubico-yk5/index.md

 Yubikeys are credited with starting the personal USB token industry, and for good measure.
 With the fifth generation of yubikey comes a unification of the overall line.
 The 5ci and Nano lack NFC, but the classic Yubikey series has NFC as a standard feature.

-With the Yubikey 5 Bio, Yubikey has added support for fingerprint based authentication.

 In addition to U2F functions, the YubiKey supports PKCS#11 PIV (Smart Card) functionality.
 For more information, see [Yubikey as a PIV Compatible Smart Card](https://www.yubico.com/authentication-standards/smart-card/) on the Yubico website.

 ## Using the Yubikey with other services